 Urban transformations in post-socialist cities

-My interest towards Eastern Europe and post-socialist cities and regions is both personal and academic.
-My extensive travels and networks in the region form the backbone to my projects regarding post-socialist urban studies.
+My interest in Eastern Europe and post-socialist cities is both personal and academic.
+Extensive travels and networks in the region form the foundation of my projects in post-socialist urban studies.